mariagriffin/ATUExceptions/README.md

 # First Step - Practical exercises
 For the Exceptions Exercises download the file **MyATUStudentException.java** on it's own

-# Second Step - Challend Projects
+# Second Step - Challenge Project
 For the challenge exercise download the FULL **ExceptionsProject** folder